-Bangkok has a way of making you feel like a genius with money — right up until it doesn't.
-We've been there at both ends of the spectrum: rolling into Khao San Road with a fresh budget and crisp optimism, and also sitting on a plastic stool at 11pm eating pad krapao for 50 baht wondering how we managed to spend forty dollars on nothing in particular that afternoon.
-The city rewards the smart and the curious, and absolutely taxes the unprepared.
+Bangkok has a way of making you feel like a financial genius — right up until it doesn't.
+We've been there at both ends of the spectrum: rolling into Khao San Road with a fresh budget and that specific crisp optimism you only get on day one, and also sitting on a plastic stool at 11pm eating pad krapao for 50 baht wondering how we'd managed to haemorrhage forty dollars on nothing in particular that afternoon.
+The city rewards the smart and the curious and absolutely taxes the unprepared.
 So here's what we actually know, after going back more times than is probably sensible.

 Where to Sleep Without Hating Yourself in the Morning

-Let's be honest: Bangkok's accommodation scene is enormous, and the range is genuinely wild.
-You can sleep in a hostel dorm for the price of a Bangkok bus ticket, or you can blow your whole flight budget on a hotel with a rooftop pool you'll use once.
-If you're backpacking and budget is the priority, the hostels around Banglamphu and Silom are your best bet — clean, social, and usually run by people who actually want you to have a good time in their city.
-Expect to pay somewhere in the 300–600 baht range for a dorm bed; private rooms sit higher but are still a fraction of what you'd pay for anything equivalent in Europe.
+Bangkok's accommodation scene is enormous and the range is genuinely wild — you can sleep in a hostel dorm for the price of a Skytrain journey, or you can blow your whole flight budget on a hotel with a rooftop pool you'll use exactly once, mostly for the Instagram shot.
+If you're backpacking and the budget is the priority, the hostels clustered around Banglamphu and Silom are your best bet.
+They're clean, social, and usually run by people who actually want you to have a good time in their city.
+Expect to pay somewhere in the 300–600 baht range for a dorm bed; private rooms sit higher but are still a fraction of what anything equivalent costs in Europe, which is its own kind of joy.

 For travelers who want a step up without going full luxury, mid-range Bangkok hotels genuinely punch above their weight.
-Places like The VIE Hotel Bangkok or Hansar Bangkok offer real comfort — good mattresses, actual breakfast, staff who know the neighbourhood — at prices that would barely get you a budget chain room in London or New York.
-Our one consistent piece of advice: location matters more than the thread count.
+Places like The VIE Hotel Bangkok or Hansar Bangkok offer real comfort — decent mattresses, actual breakfast, staff who can tell you which night market is worth the sweaty walk — at prices that would barely cover a budget chain room in London or New York.
+Our one consistent piece of advice: location matters more than thread count.
 A hotel near a BTS Skytrain stop saves you time, tuk-tuk money, and a significant amount of frustration.
-Get that right and the rest of the trip gets easier.
+Get that right and the rest of the trip gets considerably easier.